wireflo/sparq-deep-learn/README.md

 npm install
 ```

+Copy the `.env.template` file to `.env.local` and specify which model (local or external) you want to use by setting the `NEXT_PUBLIC_USE_LOCAL_MODELS` environment variable to `true` or `false`.

-You must specify the model running using Ollama in the `route.ts` file.
+When running an OpenAI model, you must specify your OpenAI API key in the `.env.local` file.

+Inside the `route.ts` file, you must specify the model you are running using Ollama, by default it will use the `llama3.1` model for local models and for external models it will use the `gpt-3.5-turbo` model.

+Bear in mind that external models tend to be much faster serving than local models.

 If you want to learn how to run a model locally, check out the [Ollama documentation](https://github.com/ollama/ollama/blob/main/README.md#quickstart).

-Then, run the development server:
+Now you're ready to run the development server:

 ```bash
 npm run dev